 Don’t you want to learn how to craft a positioning statement like this, do read my post.

 I will take you through the basics of what a positioning statement is, then the questions you need to answer to make your positioning statement & finally nail it with the template & some examples

 Now lets get it started

 What is a Positioning Statement?

 The positioning statement is a brief description of your target market as well as a complete picture of how you want that market to perceive your brand.
-The positioning statement is an internal tool.
 Every marketing and product decision you make regarding your brand need to be aligned with and support your positioning statement.
 A good positioning statement helps to maintain focus on the brand and its value proposition while the daily focus will be on market strategy and tactics

 Brand positioning statement:-6 Questions to ask